I relearned a valuable lesson about myself today.

 My shopping triggers are having free times and my desire to get a good deal.

-However, I’m also inherently lazy and hate dealing with large crowds, long lines and parking issues while shopping.
-I’ve discovered that if I keep myself occupied Saturday morning, I won’t go shopping Saturday afternoon because I hate dealing with crowded malls.
+However, I’m also inherently lazy and hate dealing with large crowds, long lines, and parking issues while shopping.
+I’ve discovered that if I keep myself occupied Saturday morning, I won’t go shopping on Saturday afternoon because I hate dealing with crowded malls.

 I know – completely random thought process, but it totally works for me.
 I would have totally avoided the temptation of the mall today if I had been meeting Aaron in the afternoon.

 As for avoiding good deals, I’ve learned that just because something is on sale doesn’t mean it is a good deal.

 I can’t tell you how many amazing deals I’ve gotten on clothing that sits in my closet for months waiting to be used.

 I’ve actually got a pair of climbing pants, that I purchase on sale for $29 (which is an amazing price for climbing pants) that have been sitting in my closet for 5 months.
 The problem, I’m short and the pants are too long.
 I keep meaning to hem them but just haven’t gotten around to it.

 If I don’t use the pants, they aren’t actually a good deal.
 You would think I would learn.

 I’ve started setting rules for myself when it comes to “good deals”.